Festival of Lights Paris 2023-2024

 About the Jardin des Plantes in Paris

 The Jardin des Plantes de Paris is a park and botanical garden located in the 5th district of Paris which opened to the public 400 years ago.
-In addition to the typical green spaces of a garden, there is also a menagerie, greenhouses, and scientific exhibition buildings, called galleries.
-The Jardin des Plantes is great for kids and adults to learn about flowers and plants or just for a stroll.
+In addition to the typical green spaces and flower beds, there is also a menagerie, greenhouses, several museums, food stands, and a carousel.